cipherstash/sqltk/README.md

 ## Getting started

-This crate analyses the source of `sqlparser` in order to generate `Node` implementations.
+This crate analyses the source of `sqlparser` in order to generate `Visitable` implementations.

 It does this by running `cargo expand` and consuming the output.
 Note that `cargo-expand` is not a library Rust crate and cannot be installed automatically by Cargo.